Reconfigurable Radar Signal Processing Accelerator for Integrated Sensing and Communication System: ISAC System and Signal Processing Framework

-As noted in prior work \cite{kumari_ieee_2018}, the preamble of each $n^{th}$ IEEE 802.11ad PHY frame consists of $K$-length Golay sequences, $\mathbf{g}_n \in \mathbb{B}^{K \times 1}$, that have perfect autocorrelation properties (zero sidelobes) to enable range estimation of remote targets.
+As noted in prior works \cite{kumari_ieee_2018}, the preamble of each $n^{th}$ IEEE 802.11ad PHY frame consists of $K$-length Golay sequences, $\mathbf{g}_n \in \mathbb{B}^{K \times 1}$, that have perfect autocorrelation properties (zero sidelobes), under idealized conditions to enable range estimation of remote targets.
 When the order of $N$ Golay sequences is carefully chosen as per the recommendations of \cite{duggal2019micro,duggal2020Doppler}, the resulting two-dimensional signal $\mathbf{G} = [\mathbf{g}_1,\cdots,\mathbf{g}_N]$ is useful for range and Doppler estimation.
-When this digital signal is converted to analog, the resulting analog transmitted signal is
+These sequences constitute the radar signal transmitted from BS during stage-1.
+Using AFE, the resulting analog transmitted signal is